 381. Eighteenth to Nineteenth-Century Drama.
 German 232 or the equivalent (placement test).
 (3).
 (HU).

-This course provides an introduction to German literature of the late eighteenth and early nineteenth centuries through several of the great classical dramas.
+This course provides an introduction to German literature of the eighteenth and nineteenth centuries through several of the great classical dramas.
 In conjunction with German 382, 383, 384, or 385 this course can be elected in partial fulfillment of the requirements for a German concentration or for a German teaching major or minor.
-The course will begin with the reading of Lessing's lively comedy set against the backdrop of the Seven Years' War, MINNA VON BARNHELM.
-Our second text will be the best known in this entire period, DIE GRETCHEN-TRAGODIE from Goethe's FAUST.
-The third play will be by Friedrich Schiller, to be chosen according to the background of the class.
-Our final play will be Kleist's PRINZ FRIEDRICH VON HOMBURG, an astonishingly "modern" drama, which depicts the existential struggle of a young man in confrontation with death.
+The course will begin with the reading of Lessing's lively comedy set against the backdrop of the Seven Years' War, Minna von Barnhelm.
+The struggle of the great individuality in the context of political intrigues and social forces of history is the central theme of the next play, Schiller's Maria Stuart, the tragedy of Mary, Queen of Scots, held captive by Queen Elizabeth I. Kleist's Prinz Friedrich von Homburg, an astonishingly "modern" drama, depicts the existential struggle of a young man in confrontation with death.
+Each student will be asked to choose a drama from the period as "outside reading."
 The emphasis of the course is on the analysis of the works, mainly in class discussion.
 Students will write two short interpretive papers and a final exam.
 (Grilk)

 384. Short Fiction: Romanticism to Realism.
 German 232 or permission of chairman.
 (3).
 (HU).

 Drawing on novellas by the great masters of 19th-century German prose, this course provides carefully paced reading practice at the third year level.
 Included are works by Ludwig Tieck, E.T.A.
-Hoffmann, Eichendorff, Kleist, Grillparzer, Droste-Hulshoff, Keller, Meyer, and Gerhart Hauptmann.
-Chosen to be representative of the most significant writers of this period, these works encompass Romanticism, Poetic Realism, and Naturalism, the first phase of "modern" German literature, and should provide a comprehensive and aesthetically rewarding survey of the main trends and currents by covering the aims of the Romantics, pre-Freudian psychological writing, 19th-century sociological problems, painting and music of the period.
+Hoffman, Eichendorff, Kleist, Grillparzer, Droste-Hulshoff, Keller, Meyer, and Gerhart Hauptmann.
+Chosen to be representative of the most significant works by the top writers of this period, these works encompass Romanticism, Poetic Realism, and Naturalism, the first phase of "modern" German literature and should provide a comprehensive and aesthetically rewarding survey of the main trends and currents on covering the aims of the Romantics, pre-Freudian psychological writing, 19th-century sociological problems, painting and music of the period.
 Discussion is emphasized.
 A course pack is available.
 A term paper and a final exam are required.
-(Section 001 – Dunnhaupt; 002 – Cowen)

 415. The German Language Past and Present.
 Junior standing.
 (3).
 (Excl).